-“Is he coachable”?
-This is a frequently asked question when a Board is investing in coaching for a CEO (or a CEO is considering coaching for an executive).
+“Is he or she coachable”?
+This is a frequently asked question when a board is investing in coaching for a CEO (or a CEO is considering coaching for an executive).
 There are two factors to be considered when answering this question: Ability to change and willingness to change.

 Ability to Change

-Ability to change requires that the “coachee” have an awareness of her current behavior, how it influences other’s opinions of her, and how it impacts her ability to achieve what she wants.
+Ability to change requires that the “coachee” has an awareness of their current behavior, how it influences other’s opinions of them, and how it impacts their ability to achieve what they want.
 Becoming aware most often is a result of feedback from important people, for example family members, board chair, boss, peers and direct reports.
 The other requirement for ability to change is dissatisfaction with the current state.
 Only when someone is dissatisfied with their current situation are they able to make the decision to change.

 Willingness to Change